 Fertility testing for women may include blood work, hormone testing, ultrasounds and genetic testing

-Several baseline tests to gauge your fertility include FSH (follicle stimulating hormone) and LH (lutenizing hormone).
+Several baseline tests to gauge your fertility include FSH (follicle stimulating hormone) and LH (luteinizing hormone).
 We also offer routine screening of both partners–AIDS, hepatitis, etc. Medical histories for both partners will be taken.
 Try to keep track of the length of your menstrual cycles for several months beforehand.
 Charting Basal Body Temps (BBTs) for several months will also give your doctor some insights—as will using home ovulation predictor kits and recording the results.
 Read through our Appointments page to get more information of what to expect at your first visit to our office.

 After learning more about your medical history, your doctor may conduct one or more of these infertility tests for the female patient: